srl-labs/containerlab/docs/manual/topo-def-file.md

 will result in a creation of a p2p link between the node named `srl` and its `e1-1` interface and the node named `ceos` and its `eth1` interface.
 The p2p link is realized with a veth pair.

+##### Extended link format

+The extendended link format allows for even more attributes to be expressed for a certain link.
+The available attributes vary on the type of Link which is to be deployed.
+Types of links available are the following:

+  - **veth**

+    The veth link is basically the default virtual ethernet link used in brief format with two regular containers or container and bridge ends.
+    ```
+    links:
+      - type: veth
+        endpoints:
+          - node: <NodeA-Name>                  # mandatory
+            interface: <NodeA-Interface-Name>   # mandatory
+            mac: <NodeA-Interface-Mac>          # optional
+          - node: <NodeB-Name>                  # mandatory
+            interface: <NodeB-Interface-Name>   # mandatory
+            mac: <NodeB-Interface-Mac>          # optional
+        mtu: <link-mtu>                         # optional
+        vars: <link-variables>                  # optional (used in templating)
+        labels: <link-labels>                   # optional (used in templating)
+    ```
+  - **mgmt-net**

+    The mgmt-net link type results also in a veth pair that is connected to a container node on one side and on the other it is attached to the underlaying management network instantiated by the  the container runtime.
+Basically the network where all the eth0 interfaces of the nodes are connected.

+    ```
+      links:
+      - type: mgmt-net
+        endpoint:
+          - node: <NodeA-Name>                  # mandatory
+            interface: <NodeA-Interface-Name>   # mandatory
+            mac: <NodeA-Interface-Mac>          # optional
+        host-interface: <interface-name         # mandatory
+        mtu: <link-mtu>                         # optional
+        vars: <link-variables>                  # optional (used in templating)
+        labels: <link-labels>                   # optional (used in templating)
+    ```

+    The host-interface is the name of the veth pairs interface end, that ends up in the hosts namespace, which will be assigned to the underlaying mgmt-net bridge.

+  - **macvlan**

+    The macvlan link type results in the creation of a MACVlan interface, which is attached on one end to an existing host interface and a virtual interface in the referenced container.

+    ```
+      links:
+      - type: macvlan
+        endpoint:
+          - node: <NodeA-Name>                  # mandatory
+            interface: <NodeA-Interface-Name>   # mandatory
+            mac: <NodeA-Interface-Mac>          # optional
+        host-interface: <interface-name>        # mandatory
+        mode: <macvlan-mode>                    # optional ("bridge" by default)
+        vars: <link-variables>                  # optional (used in templating)
+        labels: <link-labels>                   # optional (used in templating)
+    ```

+    The host-interface is the name of the existing interface present in the host namespace.
+    Options for the mode are (private, vepa, bridge, passthru and source) [Explenation](https://man7.org/linux/man-pages/man8/ip-link.8.html)

+  - **host**

+    The host link type results in a veth pair between a container an the host network namespace.
+    In comparison to the veth type, no bridge or other namespace is required to be referenced in the definition.

+    ```
+      links:
+      - type: host
+        endpoint:
+          - node: <NodeA-Name>                  # mandatory
+            interface: <NodeA-Interface-Name>   # mandatory
+            mac: <NodeA-Interface-Mac>          # optional
+        host-interface: <interface-name         # mandatory
+        mtu: <link-mtu>                         # optional
+        vars: <link-variables>                  # optional (used in templating)
+        labels: <link-labels>                   # optional (used in templating)
+    ```

+    The host-interface parameter defines the name of the veth pairs interface which ends up in the hosts network namespace.

 #### Kinds

 Kinds define the behavior and the nature of a node, it says if the node is a specific containerized Network OS, virtualized router or something else.
 We go into details of kinds in its own [document section](kinds/index.md), so here we will discuss what happens when `kinds` section appears in the topology definition: